Abortion in the United Kingdom

-The third ground is typically interpreted liberally with regards to mental health to create a de facto elective abortion service.

-In Northern Ireland, abortion is permitted on similar grounds although the law also permits abortion in the first 12 weeks of a pregnancy for any reason, as is also the case in the Republic of Ireland.
+The third ground is typically interpreted liberally with regards to mental health to create a de facto elective abortion service; 98% of the approximately quarter-million abortions performed each year in Great Britain are done so for that reason.
+In Northern Ireland since 2020, abortion is also permitted within the first 12 weeks of a pregnancy for any reason.

-Under the UK's devolution settlements, abortion policy is devolved to the Scottish Parliament and the Northern Ireland Assembly but not to the Welsh Parliament (Senedd).
+Under the UK's devolution settlements, abortion policy is devolved to the Scottish Parliament and the Northern Ireland Assembly, but not to the Welsh Parliament (Senedd).
 Abortion was previously highly restricted in Northern Ireland although it was permitted in limited cases.
 In 2019, during a time when the Assembly was not operating, the UK Parliament repealed most restrictions on abortion in Northern Ireland; the current Regulations were subsequently introduced by Parliament in 2020.

-Abortions which are carried out for grounds outside those permitted in law (e.g. in most cases after the 24-week term limit, or where appropriate consent has not been given) continue to be unlawful in each jurisdiction of the UK – under the Offences against the Person Act 1861 in England and Wales, Scottish common law, and the Northern Ireland Regulations.
+Abortions which are carried out for grounds outside those permitted in law (e.g. in most cases after the 24-week term limit, or where appropriate consent has not been given) continue to be unlawful in each jurisdiction of the UK – under the Offences against the Person Act 1861 in England and Wales, Scottish common law and the Northern Ireland Regulations.
 The Infant Life (Preservation) Act 1929 and the Criminal Justice Act (Northern Ireland) 1945 also outlaw child destruction in cases outside the grounds permitted in abortion law.
+After several high-profile and controversial prosecutions of women in the 2020s, a current bill progressing through Parliament will also decriminalise a woman procuring her own abortion in England and Wales.